grapefi/mini/CONTRIBUTING.md

-# Contributing to MiniVerse Finance
+# Contributing to MiniVerse

 🎉 First off all, thanks for taking the time to contribute! 🎉

-Following is a set of guidelines for contributing to the MiniVerse Finance website.
+Following is a set of guidelines for contributing to the MiniVerse website.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct